Get ready for MacOS Catalina

 Before you download and install the MacOS update, you can make some preparations to ensure the move to Catalina goes as smoothly as possible.

 Know your Apple ID.
 If you are a Mac user, you probably have an Apple ID.
-If not, get one, because you'll most likely need it during the Catalina setup process.
+If not, get one, because you'll most likely need it during the Catalina setup process and logging into iCloud.

 Check your free storage space.
 The download is big -- around 6.5GB -- and Apple said you should probably have about 20GB of free storage space to install Catalina.